 One motivation for introducing imaginary numbers is the (if you perceive it that way) "malady" that not every polynomial such as $P(x) = x^2 + 1$ has a root x - and thus not every (polynomial) equation $P(x) = x^2 + 1 = 0$ has a solution x - which is a real number.
 Indeed, you need the imaginary unit $i^2 = -1$ for a factorization P(x) = (x + i)(x - i) yielding the two roots $\pm i$ to achieve this.
 In that way, the introduction of imaginary numbers is a further step towards omni-solvability.
 No wonder that the fundamental theorem of algebra, stating that every non-constant polynomial with complex coefficients has at least one complex root - and thus total factorizability of polynomials into linear factors follows!

-If not mentioned otherwise, it is assumed that the Riemann surface, representing a "deformed version" of the complex plane for functional
+If not mentioned otherwise, it is assumed that the Riemann surface,

 1 Edmund Hlawka.
 Zum Zahlbegriff.
 Philosophia Naturalis, 19:413-470, 1982